richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 - architecture optimized for **research, education, live performance, and studio workflows**
 - no pre‑processing, no look‑ahead, no offline steps

-SIRIUS defines a **new category** of real‑time MIDI tools, complementing traditional offline notation systems (MuseScore, LilyPond, Dorico) and enabling:
+SIRIUS defines a **new category** of real‑time MIDI tools, enabling:

 - live notation
 - real‑time performance analysis